carrotinator/manual_phantomhourglass_carrot/README.md

 9. Check that you can access the item menu!
 Set items (0x21BA604) to 0 and you’re ready to play!
     - Item menu enables after a save and quit with boomerang, so to enable it i made you start with boomerang.
 From here on out you can toggle on and off all items at any time.
 With 3 exceptions...
 10. Place manual_phantomhourglass_carrot.apworld in custom_worlds, generate your archipelago, host a server and connect to it with the manual client.
 You are now ready to play!

+## Calculating item values
+I made a [spreadsheet](https://docs.google.com/spreadsheets/d/1vmAcfJQFSD-9Eqkp-Lbiaa-RWCv5VpM21hLvvyDSgFg/edit?usp=sharing) for calculating the value for each item address, copy it and you can use it!
+Set the count column under input to as many of the item you’ve gotten, and copy the decimal value in output to its corresponding address in the cheat list menu.